axelarnetwork/axelar-contract-deployments/releases/solana/2025-11-Solana-Role-Transfers-Release-v1.0.0.md

 export CHAIN=solana-devnet
 export CLUSTER=devnet  # or use full RPC URL

-# Ensure you have the solana-axelar-cli built
+# Ensure you have the solana/cli built
 cd solana
 cargo build --release
 ```